 In most cases, this simple procedure will allow cruise control to start working again.

 If cruise control inoperative comes up again, further troubleshooting is required.
 Let's take a look at common problems that cause Mercedes-Benz cruise control to stop working.

 Because a component or sensor required for the cruise control system to function properly is defective.

 Common problems that cause Mercedes-Benz cruise control to stop working include:

 - ABS sensor - On Mercedes-Benz vehicles, there is one ABS wheel speed sensor at each wheel.
 Any of them can fail and disable cruise control.
 In addition to cruise control, ABS, ESP, and stability control will also get disabled.

 - Low battery voltage - Cruise control may disabled if the voltage is too low.
 The battery may be too old, not holding a charge, and may need to be replaced.
 A dead battery can cause the cruise control inoperative warning as well.

 - Defective steering angle sensor - It's mounted behind the steering wheel.
 It can lead to ABS light coming on and cruise control turning off.
 Try staring at the engine and turning the steering wheel full left to right a couple of times while in Park.
 This procedure can calibrate the steering angle sensor and could fix your cruise control.

 - Faulty Sensors - Radar sensors behind the front bumper can get damaged or go bad on models equipped with Distronic.

-- Defective brake light switch - Yes, a bad brake light switch can cause cruise control inoperative.
+- Defective brake light switch - Yes, a bad brake light switch can cause cruise control to be inoperative.
 You need to read the codes with a scanner as it is impossible to determine if the brake light switch is bad simply by looking at the brake lights.

 - Damaged wire harness - Wire harnesses that have been damaged during an accident.